 Best Practices from the Ethics Advisory Group

 FAQs on Legal Paraprofessionals (LP) and Alternative Business Structures (ABS) New!

-The Arizona Supreme Court's Attorney Ethics Advisory Committee (AEAC), was created pursuant to Rule 42.1, Ariz.
+The Arizona Supreme Court's Ethics Advisory Committee (EAC), was created pursuant to Rule 42.1, Ariz.
 R. Sup.
 Ct., and Administrative Order No. 2018-110.
-The AEAC may issue opinions on lawyer ethics, professionalism and the unauthorized practice of law.
+The EAC may issue opinions on lawyer ethics, professionalism and the unauthorized practice of law.
 Pursuant to Rule 42.1(h) proposed ethics opinions must be open for 90 days for public comment.
-After the public comment period ends, AEAC will consider all submitted comments.
+After the public comment period ends, EAC will consider all submitted comments.

 To submit a comment on a proposed ethics opinion, please email EAC at: email@example.com

 The following ethics opinion is currently open for public comment:

 Comments must be submitted on or before May 29, 2022.

 EO-19-0010 (This proposed opinion concerns a lawyer's response to an online review.)
 Comments must be submitted on or before June 29, 2022.